microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/add_lob_apps.md

 ### Description
 Publish an app to the Teams apps catalog.
-With this API you will be specifically publichsing to your organization's catalog (aka Tenant app catalog)
+With this API you will be specifically publishing the app to your organization's catalog (aka Tenant app catalog).
+To publish to your organization's app catalog, specify 'Organization' as the distributionMethod in the resource  [TeamsCatalogApp](../resources/teamscatalogapp.md)

 #### Permissions
 One of the following permissions is required to call this API.
 Only Global Administrators can call this API.
 To learn more, including how to choose permissions, see [Permissions](https://developer.microsoft.com/en-us/graph/docs/concepts/permissions_reference).